bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 ![gameplay image](/assets/gameplay_simple_game.gif)

-This is a very simple example to get you familiarized with libgdx and ktx.
+The game might be simple, and we can almost argue that it's not a game at all, it has no real logic and no end goal, but it does highlights some of the features of LibGDX and ktx.
 You can build upon this to make cool games.
 I can highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.